kanishka-linux/vinanti/README.md

 ## Motivation for writing the library

 Async/await is an amazing feature of python, but at the same time pretty confusing.
 Sprinkling async/await keywords all over code just for making simple url requests seems too much, and can make the code difficult to understand at times.
-Besides, trying to use async feature in a totally synchronous codebase is a recipe for disaster.
+Besides, trying to use async feature in a totally synchronous codebase is difficult.
 So, for quite some time, I was thinking of async http request library in which users don't have to worry about async/await syntax..
 In the process of exploring this idea, I ended up writing async HTTP client (using existing libraries), that doesn't require any knowledge of async functionality of python at the level of api.

 ### To whom can this library be useful?